Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.11.0
+- 4GB patch applied to MGEXEgui.
+- Fixed slow mouse movement and dropped inputs when frame rate was too high (e.g. in small interiors).
+- Distant statics generator handles incorrect NIFs better and most hangs are solved.
+- Distant statics generator displays current processing NIF to help find bad NIFs.
+- Rendering improved to avoid cracks in some modded skinned meshes.
+- Dynamic ripples wave border artifacts fixed.
+Ripple simulation pauses in menu mode.
+- Shaders like SSAO/DoF no longer glitch when equipping inventory items in the menu.
+- HDR shader has a slightly wider range of brightness adaptation.
+- SSAO shaders behave better in fog, and no longer have artifacts on more distant objects.
+- Sunshafts shader now has a more consistent sun disc size and brightness.
+- Distant land generator texture size limit increased to 8192.
+Only recommended when using mods with added landmass.
+- Changed FPS limiter range limit back to 240.
+- No longer gives a renderer error when using 2x or higher vsync in windowed mode.
+- Distant land and FFE shaders can be live reloaded by toggling distant land, post shaders can be live reloaded by toggling shaders.
+- Multiple component buildings like Vivec cantons will now appear in one piece once in distant land view range, instead of the component parts appearing separately.

+0.10.1
 - Updated distant land generator to fix crashes on certain meshes, and to handle NiSwitchNode.

+0.10.0
 - Added MWSE weather commands to set glare view, cloud speed and wind speed for each weather type.
 - Re-introduced some MWSE camera rotation commands.
 - Added MWSE switch node command xModelSwitch.